lovehacker-806/Terminus-in-Sublime-Text/README.md

 Command+Shift+T (macOS)

-You can also customize this key shortcut by going to "Preferences" > "Package Settings" > "Terminus" > "Key Bindings" and adding your preferred key shortcut.
+You can also customize this key shortcut by going to <b>"Preferences" > "Package Settings" > "Terminus" > "Key Bindings"</b> and adding your preferred key shortcut.

 ## Acknowledgements
 More information here: https://github.com/randy3k/Terminus